jamesplease/fi-calc-guide/src/configuration/portfolio.md

 checking it, new inputs will appear for the final portfolio allocations that you wish to have.

-Presently, the glide path in FI Calc is linear.
-What this means is that your allocation mix will evenly transition from the initial and final values over the course of your retirement.
-We intend to allow you to customize this in the future, but this is not yet supported.

 > Keep in mind that the sum of your initial and final asset allocations must
 > each add up to 100%.

+### Configuring the Glide Path

+You can further customize your glide path by choosing how quickly your assets settle on their final values.
+There are three options to choose from:

+- **evenly**: your allocations transition from their initial values to their final values evenly over time.
+Mathematically, this is a linear function.

+- **slowly**: your allocations remain close to their initial values at the start of your retirement.
+Mathematically, this is Penner's Quadratic In function.

+- **quickly**: your allocations more quickly settle on their final values.
+  Mathematically, this is Penner's Quadratic Out function.